kenzymelanfoshy/Basic-Assembler/README.md

 # Project 2 : Basic Computer Assembler

-Welcome to Project 2 of CSE311 Computer Organization!

-In this project, you will be building a very simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture" [1].

 The Basic Computer has a 16-bit instruction divided into 12-bit address, 3-bit opcode and 1-bit for addressing mode.

 The Basic Computer's ISA supports 25 instructions categorized as following: